Do you feel like you’re holding yourself back because of self-doubt? If yes, here’s how to develop your confidence and take control of your life.

-It was my right I feel good about myself no matter what the circumstances were.
+It was my right.
+I feel good about myself no matter what the circumstances were.

 Take control of your life by challenging yourself, your fear, and your mind

 I now try to do things I am a little scared of.
 I don’t mean climbing Mount Everest, but doing something that maybe I wouldn’t have had the courage to do a few years ago.
 Yes, it’s uncomfortable to start with.
-But once you overcome something you were nervous of, you’ll feel amazing.
+But once you overcome something you were nervous about, you’ll feel amazing.
 You’ll wonder why the heck you didn’t do it in the first place!

 Taking action is key: make sure you don’t let your mind get the better of you.
 I realized that the fear I had was all in my mind.
 I was the only one saying to myself, ‘you can’t do that, you’re going to fail at that’.

 You may doubt yourself, but don’t let this stop you from moving forward.
-Ignore the thought, laugh at it – whatever you do, take control of your life from now on.
+Ignore the thought, laugh at it—whatever you do, take control of your life from now on.
 Try to swap out the negative thought for a more positive and nurturing one.
 You can do it; you’re amazing at what you do.

 Take control of your life by starting small

 Pat yourself on the back when you have achieved something, no matter how small.
 Take some time to celebrate.
-All too often we move onto the next thing without taking a moment to say ‘well done’!
+All too often we move on to the next thing without taking a moment to say ‘well done!’

-Remember: you can either sit, and do nothing, wondering what life could have been – OR you can get busy and see where life takes you.
+Remember: you can either sit and do nothing, wondering what life could have been – OR you can get busy and see where life takes you.